Last updated on August 29th, 2018 at 08:44 am

 My tagline: Learn WordPress While Starting Your Own Blog.

-This lets people know that I am sharing basic WordPress tips that will help a beginner start their own blog.
+This lets people know that I am sharing basic WordPress tips that will help a beginner start, grow and monetize their own blog.
+When creating your site title tagline, make sure that you’re letting people know what your blog is about.

 Related: Check out my JumpStart WordPress guide